sanoguzhan/Self-Driving-Car/README.md

 ## Description
 In this repository, I will share my journey of building a minimal self driving car.
-This project inspired by the dream of buidilding real-scale self driving car only by using cameras to make accessible for more people in the future.
+This project was inspired by my dream of buidilding a full-scale self driving car using only cameras to make it accessible for more people in the future.
-So that, only 8 Mp Raspberry-Camera was used for real-time image processing, and no sensor used for car navigations or data gathering.The car has following future.
+To that point, only an 8 Mp Raspberry-Camera was used for real-time image processing, and no sensors were used for car navigation or data gathering.
+The car has following features.
-Futures of the car:
+Features of the car:

    * Line Detection
    * Obstacle Avoidance